GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere

-\hyperref[fig:retrieval_corner_visits]{Fig Set 5.1} also shows a positive correlation between the reference radius and the star spot temperature.
-Given the significant stellar contamination present in the transmission spectrum, it is not surprising that slight vertical offsets in transit depths between visits could be explained by either slight offsets to the planet (reference) radius or slightly different characteristics in the star, as probed by the star spots and their effective temperature and area covering fraction.
+\hyperref[fig:retrieval_corner_visits]{Fig. Set 4.1} also shows a positive correlation between the reference radius and the starspot temperature.
+Given the significant stellar contamination present in the transmission spectrum, it is not surprising that slight vertical offsets in transit depths between visits could be explained by either slight offsets to the planet (reference) radius or slightly different characteristics in the star, as probed by the starspots and their effective temperature and area covering fraction.
 Thus, we propose that slight differences in the TLS contamination and noise properties intrinsic to each visit propagate through the planet reference radius and cloud-top pressure covariances into the other planetary parameters, such as the atmospheric temperature and gas abundances.
-In this way, retrieval degeneracies between the planet and stellar parameters obscure atmospheric characteristics from being accurately inferred.
-We emphasize that without multiple visits this would not have been as simple to diagnose.
+In this way, retrieval degeneracies between the planet and stellar parameters obscure atmospheric characteristics from being accurately inferred. \textbf{We emphasize that without multiple visits these retrieval degeneracies would not have been as simple to diagnose.}

 Considering the full covariances explored by the three visits, some atmospheric characteristics are much more physically plausible than others.
-The atmospheric temperature reaches $>1000$ K in the region of the solution space where the clouds are at high altitudes ($P_\mathrm{cloud}\sim10^{-3}$ bar), such that these solutions are discarded as nonphysical.
-Based on this analysis, it appears that the cloud parameters may over-fit the spectrum and lead to nonphysical solutions.
-Combined with the weak preference for clouds in the analysis of the co-added spectrum, we choose to consider cloud-free models for the visit-to-visit analyses.
-As discussed previously (see \S\ref{sec:retrievals:models}), \autoref{tab:retrieval_models} shows that including clouds in the model does not improve the goodness-of-fit and that clouds are only weakly favored over the cloud free model.
+When clouds are near $P_\mathrm{cloud}\sim1$ bar, we observe degeneracies in both the planet radius and temperature, in which the spectrum can be equally modeled with a hotter and smaller planet.
+The atmospheric temperature reaches $>1000$ K in this region of the solution space (particularly for Visit 1 with M3.2), such that these solutions are discarded as non-physical based on the orbit of TOI-5205b and the properties of the host star.
+The hazy M3.3 models in \autoref{app:hazyret} further illustrate these erroneous hot solutions.
+Based on this analysis, it appears that the cloud and haze parameters may over-fit the spectrum and lead to non-physical solutions, and we choose to consider cloud-free models for the visit-to-visit analyses. \autoref{tab:retrieval_models} shows that including clouds in the model does not improve the goodness-of-fit and that clouds are only weakly favored over the cloud-free model.
 Therefore, we next consider visit-to-visit analyses using the M3.1 ``TLS + Atm'' model.